Mularstyle/CpxCedt/README.md

 2) In the repository settings, enable GitHub Pages for the main branch (root).
 3) The site will be available at: https://<your-username>.github.io/<repo-name>/

-Customization
+Answer Security & GitHub Pages
+This CTF uses SHA-256 hashing for secure answer verification that works on GitHub Pages:
+- ✅ Works on GitHub Pages (no external files needed)
+- ✅ Answers stay secret (only hashes are visible in code)
+- ✅ Still validates answers correctly

+Adding New Problems
-- Edit assets/js/data.js to add or modify problems.
+1) Edit assets/js/data.js to add your problem metadata
-- Each problem supports: id, title, description, resources, and hint.
-Answers are stored separately.

-Notes
-- Solved state is stored in localStorage by key: ctf_solved_<problemId>.
-- Answer checks are case-insensitive and trim whitespace.
-- Answers are loaded from assets/answers/answers.local.json (gitignored).
-If the file is missing (e.g., on GitHub Pages), answer checking will be disabled and you will see a message.

-Local Answers Setup
+2) Use generate-hashes.html to create an answer hash:
+   - Open generate-hashes.html in your browser
+   - Enter your answer (it will be normalized: trimmed and lowercased)
-1) Copy the sample file:
+   - Copy the generated hash
-   - assets/answers/answers.sample.json → assets/answers/answers.local.json
-2) Edit assets/answers/answers.local.json and set your real answers:
+   - Add it as the "answerHash" property in your problem data

+Example problem entry:
 {
-  "warmup-1": "flag{hello_base64}",
-  "hash-me-2": "flag{ctf}",
-  "web-headers-3": "flag{headers_rule}"
+  id: "my-problem",
+  title: "My Problem",
+  description: "Solve this challenge...",
+  resources: [
+    { label: "Hint resource", url: "https://example.com" }
+  ],
+  hint: "Try looking at...",
+  answerHash: "abc123..." // Generated hash from generate-hashes.html
 }

-Security Note
-- Do not commit the local answers file.
-It is ignored via .gitignore by default.
+Notes
+- Solved state is stored in localStorage by key: ctf_solved_<problemId>
+- Answer checks are case-insensitive and trim whitespace before hashing
+- Hash verification happens entirely client-side using Web Crypto API